Skip to main content

 Buyer selection

-Use this when there is real industrial demand to control.
+Best fit when there is real industrial demand to control.

 Right-fit B2B industrial companies already receive search demand, referrals, forms, calls, RFQs, or paid traffic.
-The work is strongest when the team can change pages, ads, technical copy, forms, tracking, reporting, sales routing, or follow-up.
+The work is strongest when the team can change pages, ads, technical copy, forms, tracking, reporting, sales handoff, or follow-up.

 Not the right fit